pgpbpadilla/pgpbpadilla.github.io/_drafts/halmos-write-math.liquid.md

 ---
 layout: post.liquid
-title:  "Paul Halmos' tips for writing"
+title:  "Halmos' tips for writing"
 date:   2022-06-11 14:21
 last_updated: 2022-06-11 14:21
 tags: writing halmos
 permalink: /halmos-writing
 categories: [halmos, writing]
 ---
-Paul Halmos was a mathematician who among other things was recognized by his excellent written exposition.
-His article on [how to write mathematics](#related) left a lasting impression on me, and this year I decided to read it one more time and capture some notes for my future reference.
+[Paul Halmos](https://en.wikipedia.org/wiki/Paul_Halmos) was a mathematician who among other things was recognized by his excellent written exposition.

+His article on [how to write mathematics](#related) left a lasting impression on me, and this year I decided to read it again, and capture some notes for my future reference.

-Although the title of his article has the word _mathematics_ in it, the ideas presented are generally applicable and therefore useful to anyone who wants to improve their skills.
+Although the word _mathematics_ is in the title, some ideas presented apply to all kinds of writing, which makes them potentially useful to anyone wanting to improve their writing.

 <div style="text-align: center">
     <img src="/assets/images/halmos-write-math.png">